Four steps to achieve goals and create a fulfilled life!

 How can you change your perspective of this situation such that losing weight becomes more important to you?
 More important than eating unhealthy foods or skipping too many workouts.

-As an example of perspective, imagine I put a coke bottle between us.
+As an example of perspective, imagine I put a Coke bottle between us.
 I ask you to describe the Coke bottle.
 You notice the Coca-Cola logo, the bottle is half full, the top is off, and the trademark by the logo.
 Now it’s my turn.
 I don’t see the logo from where I’m sitting.
 I notice the ingredients and the nutritional facts.
-Whose description of the coke bottle is correct?
+Whose description of the Coke bottle is correct?

 Well, we both are, but the answers we gave were a function of our perspective.
-Ask yourself some powerful questions that (figuratively) cause you to walk around the coke bottle to see it (the situation) from a different light.
+Ask yourself some powerful questions that (figuratively) cause you to walk around the Coke bottle to see it (the situation) from a different light.

 b) Visualize.

 In the workout example, if your motivation is “away from”, visualize how bad you will look if you don’t put down that cookie and work out.
-If you’re your motivation is “towards”, then visualize yourself working out and the benefits of that action.
+If your motivation is “towards”, then visualize yourself working out and the benefits of that action.

 Tip For Changing Perspective.

-A great exercise I’ve used is to make three columns on a sheet of paper.
+An excellent exercise I’ve used is to make three columns on a sheet of paper.
 First, briefly describe the situation.
 Second, write down your current perspective.
 Third, write down several alternate perspectives.
 Try one of those alternate perspectives out for a week.

 What changes are you noticing when you look at your situation from this new perspective?